Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines

-\textbf{Background} We present a software tool, the {\em Container Profiler}, that measures and records the resource usage of any containerized task.
-Our tool profiles the CPU, memory, disk, and network utilization of a containerized job by collecting Linux operating system metrics at the virtual machine, container, and process levels.
-The {\em Container Profiler} can produce utilization snapshots at multiple time points, allowing for continuous monitoring of the resources consumed by a container workflow.
+\textbf{Background} This paper presents the {\em Container Profiler}, a software tool that measures and records the resource usage of any containerized task.
+Our tool profiles the CPU, memory, disk, and network utilization of containerized tasks collecting over fifty Linux operating system metrics at the virtual machine, container, and process levels.
+The {\em Container Profiler} supports performing time series profiling at a configurable sampling interval to enable continuous monitoring of the resources consumed by containerized tasks and pipelines.

-\textbf{Results} To investigate the utility of the {\em Container Profiler} we profiled the resource utilization requirements of a multi-stage bioinformatics analytical workflow (RNA sequencing using unique molecular identifiers).
-We examined the collected profile metrics and confirmed that they were consistent with the expected CPU, disk, network resource utilization patterns for the different stages of the workflow.
-We also quantified the profiling overhead and found that this was negligible.
+\textbf{Results} To investigate the utility of the {\em Container Profiler}, we profile the resource utilization requirements of a multi-stage bioinformatics analytical pipeline (RNA sequencing using unique molecular identifiers).
+We examine profiling metrics to assess patterns of CPU, disk, and network resource utilization across the different stages of the pipeline.
+We also quantify the profiling overhead of our Container Profiler tool to assess the impact of profiling a running pipeline with different levels of profiling granularity verifying that impacts are negligible.

-\textbf{Conclusions} The {\em Container Profiler} is a useful tool that can be used to continuously monitor the resource consumption of long and complex containerized workflows that run locally or on the cloud.
-This can identify bottlenecks where more resources are needed to improve performance. } \\
+\textbf{Conclusions} The {\em Container Profiler} provides a useful tool that can be used to continuously monitor the resource consumption of long and complex containerized applications that run locally or on the cloud.
+This can help identify bottlenecks where more resources are needed to improve performance.